email

 Unrestricted .EPUB versions of my books are available here, but if you want a different format, just send me an email (button top-right of this page).

 • The Archimedes Project – A stand-alone novel – link here – a trio of inventors are surprised that their wonderful new device does NOT win them friends.
 They end up running for their lives.
-No longer available from Amazon.

 • Cocoon Gambler – A stand-alone novel – link here – a dedicated anti-gambling man finds a way to gamble successfully – but at great personal cost!
-No longer available from Amazon.

 • Skipping Diablo – A stand-alone novel – link here – The integration of a new technology falls under the influence of political interests... bad move!
-No longer available from Amazon.

 • Flicker Dawn – A stand-alone novel – link here – The invention of a new transport device for small items stumbles from crisis to crisis in its development phase.
-Not available from Amazon.

 • Book Sales is a separate page outlining marketing options for eBooks, because the issues are too complex for simple news-page listing.